youngyangyang04/PowerVim/README.md

 gcc             // Comment out a line (takes a count) {               // Up block of code
 }               // Down block of code
+di+(            // Delete the content in the parentheses
 ```

 # Plugins